tino/pyFirmata/README.rst

 -------------
 The command `get_pin` requests the class of a pin by specifying a string, composed of
-'a' or 'd' (depending on wether you need an analog or digital pin), the pin number, and the mode ('i' for input, 'o' for output, 'p' for pwm).
+'a' or 'd' (depending on if you need an analog or digital pin), the pin number, and the mode ('i' for input, 'o' for output, 'p' for pwm).
 All seperated by `:`.
 Eg. `a:0:i` for analog 0 as input or `d:3:p` for digital pin 3 as pwm::